 Dr Catherine Bovill is Senior Lecturer in Student Engagement at the Institute for Academic Development, University of Edinburgh.
 She is a Senior Fellow of the Higher Education Academy, Editorial Board member for Teaching in Higher Education and a member of the International Advisory Group for the International Journal for Students as Partners.
 She has published and presented widely on student engagement, students as partners and student-staff co-creation of curricula.

 Sharon is a Lecturer in Distance Student Learning at the R(D)SVS, with a focus on enhancing online distance learning student support.
-She is director of the postgraduate Certificate in Advanced Veterinary Practice, programme coordinator for the MVetSci in Advanced Clinical Practice, and course leader for Professional & Clinical Skills online postgraduate course.
+She is director of the postgraduate Certificate in Advanced Veterinary Practice, deputy director for the MVetSci in Advanced Clinical Practice, and course leader for Professional & Clinical Skills online postgraduate course.
 Her research areas are in sustainable and digital education, and she is currently working on a part-time PhD at the Moray House School of Education.
 She completed an IAD secondment in 2015 looking at sustainable veterinary medical education.

 Megan Brown is the Academic Engagement Coordinator at Edinburgh University Students’ Association.
 She leads on the strategic direction of academic representation for the Students’ Association, including oversight for the Class Rep and School Rep systems.
 She also provides support for the Vice President Education and the Postgraduate Taught and Research Student Reps.